 Another way of thinking about this is that people who enter any form of trauma therapy often feel worse for a time before they get better.
 We need you to feel pretty secure in abstaining from drug use when engaging in trauma therapy such that you don’t immediately fall back into your addiction as the therapy is just starting.

-Another form of trauma therapy is called Eye Movement Desensitization and Reprocessing (EMDR).
+Eye Movement Desensitization and Reprocessing (EMDR) is another form of trauma therapy.
 It involves specialized techniques in which the person will focus on past events while using bilateral stimulation approaches.
 These could include a light which moves back and forth or the use of touch moving from right hand to left hand.
 The bilateral approach is helpful in allowing the mind to hold the memories and restructure them in healthier ways.

-Please review this with your provider if you feel that a structured trauma-focused program is needed for you.
+Please review this with your provider if you feel that you need a structured trauma-focused program.
 There are many clinicians available to you to help work through a program for healing, and an evidence-based program with good research backing it is definitely the best approach.
 Our curriculum at CeDAR provides an introduction to trauma healing and can help you begin your journey from an open wound towards a stable scar.